Hugh Stuckey: Book

 In 1959, Stuckey wrote the book My Mate Charlie, a fictional comedic novel based on his father and his father's best friend (from whom Hugh got his middle name).
 The book was published by Horwitz Publications and featured on In Melbourne Tonight, with host Graham Kennedy recommending it to his viewers.

 Awards

 During the 1970s, J.C.
-Williamson Theatre Ltd held a competition whereby the winner was guaranteed production of their winning play.
+Williamson Theatres Limited held a competition whereby the winner was guaranteed production of their winning play.
 Stuckey and writing partner Jack Brown won the competition with their murder mystery Over My Dead Body.
 They were paid the £5000 award money but shortly after winning the prize, J.C.
 Williamson Theatre Ltd went bankrupt and the play was never performed.

 In 2005, Stuckey was awarded the Fred Parsons Award for his contribution to Australian comedy.

 Australian Writers' Guild

 In 1962, Stuckey was one of the founding members of the Australian Writers' Guild.
 He served as national vice-president under the presidency of renowned playwright David Williamson.
-The AWG was established to "improve professional standards, conditions and remuneration for Australian performance writers, protect and advance the creative rights of their members and to promote the Australian cultural voice in all its diversity."